2026 Higher Learning Commission Campus Visit

 Accreditation is an assurance to the public that an institution is properly prepared to do its job.
 On a more practical level, the HLC and the other accrediting agencies have been designated as the "gatekeepers" for federal funds in higher education, including student financial aid.
 In addition, students wishing to transfer credits and degrees between institutions must generally do so from accredited schools.
 Unaccredited schools are not eligible for many kinds of federal support and other institutions will not recognize its courses or degrees.
 For more information, visit the HLC website.

 HLC has recently adopted a new set of criteria for evaluation.
-The five Criteria for Accreditation are:
+The four Criteria for Accreditation are:

 1. Mission